TycheSoftwares/price-by-user-role-for-woocommerce/readme.txt

 == Description ==

-**[Price based on User Role for WooCommerce](https://woocommerce.com/products/product-prices-by-user-roles-for-woocommerce/)** plugin lets you display WooCommerce products prices by user roles.
+**[Product Prices by User Roles for WooCommerce](https://woocommerce.com/products/product-prices-by-user-roles-for-woocommerce/)** plugin lets you display WooCommerce products prices by user roles.

 Prices can be set **globally** or on **per product** basis.